takipi/overops-influx-backend/README.md

 # OverOps Influx Backend

-The goal of this project is to enable [Grafana](https://grafana.com/) to visualize [OverOps](https://www.overops.com) event data and time-series metrics.
+This project goal is to enable Grafana to visualize OverOps (www.overops.com) events data and time-series metrics.

 ![readme-assets](readme-assets/readme3.png)